amygbui/ember/README.md

 ## Features and Implementation

 This app is a song app containing Labels, Artists, Albums, and Songs.
-An artist belongs to one label and can have many albums.
-An album can belong to one artist, and have many songs.
+Users are able to add, edit, and delete Labels, Artists, Albums, and Songs.
+Users are also able to go to each model's show page and see its relevant details.

 ### Labels
 Column          | Data Type | Details